sikevux/nagios-plugins/Readme.md

 # Check ZFS for FreeBSD
-This tool checks if your zpool are healty.
+This tool checks if your zpools are healty.

 Just execute:
 ```